rulego/rulego/server/README.md

 - Editor Demo: [editor.rulego.cc](https://editor.rulego.cc/)
 - Full Demo (with server): [http://8.134.32.225:9090/ui/](http://8.134.32.225:9090/ui/)

-Usage:

-- Download `editor.zip` from [Release](https://github.com/rulego/rulego/releases), extract to the same directory as the server (creates an `editor` folder)
+### Using Release binaries (recommended)

+The web UI is compiled into the binary via `go:embed` — **no extra download or extraction needed**, and it does not depend on the working directory at startup:

+- Download and extract the archive for your platform from [Release](https://github.com/rulego/rulego/releases)
-- Start the server, then open `http://localhost:9090/` in your browser
+- Start the server and open `http://localhost:9090/` (Console) or `http://localhost:9090/editor/` (standalone editor)

+### Building from source

+The frontend source lives in a separate repository and is not part of this repo. **A missing frontend does not break the build** — placeholder files under `server/webui/` keep `go build` working; the binary simply ships without a bundled UI, and behavior falls back to:

+- Root path `/` redirects to `/editor/`
-- Customize the editor directory via `resource_mapping` in `config.conf`
+- `/editor/` is served from disk via `resource_mapping` in `config.conf` (default `./editor`)

+So when building from source, place the frontend build output in an `editor` folder next to the binary to get the UI (same as older versions).

+In binaries with a bundled UI, embed takes precedence over `resource_mapping`.
+When both are absent, `/editor/` returns 404.

+### Configuration

+- `resource_mapping` in `config.conf`: change the on-disk UI directory (only applies when no UI is bundled)
-- Customize the backend API address via `baseUrl` in `editor/config/config.js`
+- `baseUrl` in `editor/config/config.js`: change the backend API address

 ## Public API Packages